jeffpar/pcjs.v1/blog/2015/02/23/README.md

 > The B0 stepping became available around the middle of 1986.
 As is the case with earlier steppings, the "B0" marking can sometimes be found on the outside of the device.
 If not, the code "S40336" or "S40337" may appear.
-Starting with the B0 stepping, the 80386 would leave the component identifier, 3, in DH and the revision identifier, also 3, in DL [Surprisingly, these are the same values that the B1 stepping reports as well. -JP]
+Starting with the B0 stepping, the 80386 would leave the component identifier, 3, in DH and the revision identifier, also 3, in DL [These B0 values need to be independently confirmed, because they are the same values reported for the B1 stepping. -JP]

 > + *Interrupts and Privilege Violations*: If a hardware interrupt occurs immediately before an IOPL-sensitive instruction when CPL is greater than IOPL, the 80386 behaves erratically.
 Generally, it will produce spurious